1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Temp extra annotation Rise fall T.D Lysenko.md

 “and his low level of culture lead to a peculiar introduction of ideas that are close to outmoded scientific views (Lamarckism),”  (Medvedev and Lerner, p.
 66)

+“Vavilov himself noted Shundenko’s illiteracy and disruptive role” (Medvedev and Lerner, p.
+71)

+“Little is known so far of Vavilov’s last period of life, spent in the Saratov prison”  (Medvedev and Lerner, p.
+73)